chrisbetze/toy-Chord/README.md

-delete < key > : A (key, value) pair is deleted. query < key > : The key is searched and the corresponding value is returned. query * : All (key, value) pairs stored in DHT per node are returned. join : A new node joined the Chord. depart : A node gracefully departed. overlay : Print the network topology. help : Explanation of the above commands.
+delete < key > : A (key, value) pair is deleted. query < key > : The key is searched and the corresponding value is returned. query * : All (key, value) pairs stored in DHT per node are returned. join : A new node joins the Chord. depart : A node gracefully departs. overlay : Prints the network topology. help : Explanation of the commands.
 ```
 ## Replication - Consistency
 The system stores replicas of the data associated with a key, at the *k* nodes succeeding the key.
 The variable *k* is called **replication factor**.
 We implemented 2 types of consistency for replicas.